- My LS

 We believe the proposal to introduce a presumption against prosecution amounts to a quasi-statute of limitations.
 Introducing a time limit risks creating impunity for serious crimes and the proposal would be an exception to the normal law for a category of criminal matters that does not exist anywhere else.

+The presumption would apply to some of the most serious crimes, such as torture.
 The prohibition of torture is absolute.
 To allow allegations of it to go unanswered would damage this vital protection, setting a dangerous example to other countries and presenting a marked step backwards for human rights standards in the UK.

 Human Rights Act and civil litigation ‘longstops’